 A structure inventory was developed in order to estimate without -project and with-project damages and potential benefits of considered alternatives.
-The structural base data was generated through inspection of structures in the project area obtained through a "windshield survey."
+The structural base data was generated through inspection of structures in the project area obtained through a "windshield survey".
 Each structure was assigned a unique structure identification number during the identification of all structures for inventory.
 Topographic mapping at 1"=100' scale, with 2-foot contour intervals was used as a base map during development of the structure inventory.

 Ground elevations were estimated using the base map.
 To estimate the main floor elevations, crews were sent into the project area to count the steps from ground elevation to the main door.
 Steps were estimated to be eight inches high.
 The height of the steps was then added to the ground elevation at each structure to estimate the main floor elevation for each structure.
 The crew members were also tasked with checking the sides and backs of each structure for the low openings, and estimating the elevations of the low openings.
-The datum of the base mapping and resulting estimated elevations is NGVD29, which is also the datum of the water surface elevations generated and used in this study.
+The datum of the base mapping and resulting estimated elevations was NGVD29, which was also the datum of the water surface elevations generated and used in this study.
+Following FY18 analyses for formulation of the TSP, elevations of both hydraulics and structures were converted to NAVD88 datum.
 The conversion from NGVD29 to NAVD88 is -0.968' at Little Falls and -0.974' at Woodland Park.
 A standard deviation of error for first floor elevations of 0.6 feet was applied based on recommendations in the USACE Engineering Manual, EM 1110-2-1619, Table 6-5, and the 2-foot contour interval mapping that was used as the study base mapping.